Welcome to email hell

 Oh, there’s another attachment.
 I wonder what that contains!
 It has no ribbon though, so it’s probably not safe, right?

-a mail looking identical to thefirst
+a mail looking identical to the

 Wait, is it groundhog day?
 Again?
 Nope.
 The forwarded message is just attached as an attachment, so it looks the same.